19 - 30 September 2022

 Day 2.
 Tangier to Fes

 The Maghreb coast town of Tangier has been an important point of passage between Europe and Africa since Phoenician times and unsurprisingly given its strategic position has come under many different stewardships in its history.
-Heading south towards Fes, the landscape will begin to change as we gain altitude, with Regularities in the Riff Mountains and a visit to Chefchaouen, the famous blue city.
+Heading south towards Fes, the landscape will begin to change as we gain altitude, with Regularities in the Rif Mountains and a visit to Chefchaouen, the famous blue city.

 Day 3.
-Fes to Ifrane
+Fes to Midelt

 Upon leaving Fes, the upcoming Atlas Mountains will loom large in the distance.
 The Moyen Atlas, or Middle Atlas, will provide a playground for the day with its well-regarded, twisty tarmac roads.
-The Atlas Mountains have been a natural barrier to the Sahara for millennia, and whilst this day will see us travel along their ridges to the ski city of Ifrane for the night, they will need to be conquered in their entirety before we can truly claim to be properly in the desert.
+The Atlas Mountains have been a natural barrier to the Sahara for millennia, and whilst this day will see us travel along their ridges to the town of Midelt for the night, they will need to be conquered in their entirety before we can truly claim to be properly in the desert.

 Day 4.
-Ifrane to Erfoud
+Midelt to Erfoud

 Once we arrive safely in Erfoud we will have crossed the Atlas and descended into beginnings of the desert.
 The roads on this day will be spectacular, a tremendous mix of high mountain passes and sand flanked desert road.
 Erfoud is an oasis town, and exactly what one pictures when imagining settlements in the desert.
 We will view the world with an orange hue, a characteristic that will become par for the course as the adventure into the desert begins in earnest the following day.